edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 ## Edge Function Examples {/* examples */}

+Below are some examples of how to use Edge Functions by Edgio.
+We also maintain a [GitHub repository](https://github.com/Edgio/Edge-Functions-Examples) with more detailed examples of real-world use cases.

 ```js filename="./routes.js"
 // Example router assigning edge functions to different routes.
 new Router()